vespa-cloud/vector-search/README.md

 ## Install Vespa-CLI
-Install the [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html) which is the official command-line client for interacting with Vespa:
+Install the [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html) which is the official command-line client for interacting with Vespa.
+Vespa-CLI works with both Vespa Cloud and self-serve on-premise Vespa deployments.

 ```sh
 brew install vespa-cli
 ```

-You can also download [Vespa CLI](https://github.com/vespa-engine/vespa/releases) for Windows, Linux and macOS.
+You can also download [Vespa CLI](https://github.com/vespa-engine/vespa/releases) binaries for Windows, Linux and macOS.

 ## Configure Vespa-CLI
 Replace `<tenant-name>` with your Vespa Cloud tenant name.